-Competition: The John McGahern Award 2019
+Competition: The John McGahern Award 2020

-Competition deadline: 31st July 2019
+Competition deadline: Friday July 31st, 2020

-As part of the Iron Mountain Literature Festival, Leitrim County Council and the Tyrone Guthrie Centre with the support of the McGahern Estate host the John McGahern Award for Literature to encourage the development of emerging Irish writers and to pay tribute to the exceptional contribution of John McGahern to literature, and to Leitrim.
+As part of the Iron Mountain Literature Festival, Leitrim County Council and the Tyrone Guthrie Centre with the support of the McGahern Estate developed the John McGahern Award to encourage the development of emerging Irish writers and to pay tribute to the exceptional contribution of John McGahern to literature, and to Leitrim.

 John McGahern is one of Ireland’s most respected and celebrated authors.
 His fiction is critically acclaimed internationally, has been translated into many languages and has appeared in many anthologies.
 He was a member of Aosdána and won numerous awards, including the Irish-American Foundation Award, the Chevalier des Arts et des Lettres, and the Prix Etranger Ecureuil.
 He taught at universities in Ireland, England, the USA and Canada.
 Amongst Women, which won both the GPA and Irish Times Award, was shortlisted for the Booker Prize and made into a BBC television series.

-Who Can Apply:
+Who Can Apply

-How to Apply:
+How to Apply

 A cover letter clearly and concisely outlining the project you would like to focus on during your time at Annaghmakerrig.

-- An up to date biography.
+An up to date biography.

-- Each sample of work should have two cover pages: the first listing the title of work and the author’s name, address, and contact details; and a second listing only the title of the work.
+Each sample of work should have two cover pages: the first listing the title of work and the author’s name, address, and contact details; and a second listing only the title of the work.
 The author’s name, other identifying information, and publication information must not appear after the first cover page.

-- Works submitted are judged anonymously.
+Works submitted are judged anonymously.

-Closing date for receipt of submissions is Midnight Wednesday 31 July, 2019.
+Closing date for receipt of submissions is Midnight Friday 31 July, 2020.
 No late applications will be considered.
 Applications will be acknowledged by email on receipt.

 Applications go before a selection committee nominated by Leitrim County Council and the Tyrone Guthrie Centre.
-The successful applicant will be notified no later than 15 September, 2019.
-The recipient of the award will be publicly announced on Saturday 5th October 2019 during the Iron Mountain Literature Festival at The Dock, Carrick on Shannon.
+The successful applicant will be notified no later than 15 September, 2020.
+The recipient of the award will be publicly announced on Saturday 3rd October 2020 during the Iron Mountain Literature Festival at The Dock, Carrick on Shannon.

 Further information available here.